 Adventurer Ash Dykes had not suspected he had caught malaria during his epic trek through Madagascar but gradually he felt worse and worse, his eyes hurt and he had agonising headaches.
 After five days, he finally realised it was time to get immediate help when he woke up and it took him 45 mins to get himself some water.

-Ash, 25, from Old Colwyn, north Wales, is the first person to complete a gruelling 1,600-mile walk covering the length of Madagascar via its mountainous ridge.
+Ash, 25, from Old Colwyn, North Wales, is the first person to complete a gruelling 1,600-mile walk covering the length of Madagascar via its mountainous ridge.
 Ash walked more than 3.5 million steps and summited eight mountains to reach Cap d'Ambre – the most northerly point of Madagascar – having set off from the south of the island in September 2015.
-During his 155-day journey he beat malaria, faced crocodiles & battled through near impenetrable jungle.
+During his 155-day journey, he beat malaria, faced crocodiles & battled through nearly impenetrable jungle.

 Ash told us: “I was devastated when I realised it was malaria, my health is hugely important to me and I was worried that the parasite might stay in my body.
 I wouldn’t wish my experience on anyone, it was truly horrific.
 Since that time, I’ve come across more and more people who have also suffered, including my guide in Madagascar, who had malaria as a child.
 It’s really tragic that today a child still dies from malaria every two minutes, yet it is a disease that is so easy to prevent and costs less than £1 to treat”.